pywbem/pywbemtools/docs/pywbemclicommands.rst

         Scope(property, reference),
         Flavor(DisableOverride, ToSubclass);

-See :ref:`pywbemcli qualifier get --help` for details.
+See :ref:`pywbemcli qualifier get --help` for the exact help output of the command.

 .. _`Qualifier enumerate command`: